GeorgeDewar/billtime/README.md

 Billtime is an Arduino app to help you congratulate Bill on his many years at Datacom.

-If you have a Bill in your life who needs congratulating (perhaps because he is leaving work after nearly 10 years), you need Billtime.
+If you have a Bill in your life who needs congratulating (perhaps because he is leaving work after nearly 10 awesome years), you need Billtime.

 Simply connect a Grove LCD to your IDC bus, and a button to digital pin 5.
 The button allows you to set the time, with a short press incrementing the minutes and a long press incrementing the hours.